Project Details

 - Festival information is difficult to find and navigate

-- Fans wanting quick answers about schedules, vendors, and locations
+- Fans want quick answers about schedules, vendors, and locations

 Market Analysis